cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -ruler.notification-timeout
 [notification_timeout: <duration> | default = 10s]

-# outage period after which previous alert state cannot be cannot be checked
-# from metric storage and must be re-evaluated in full.
+# Max time to tolerate outage for restoring "for" state of alert.
+# CLI flag: -ruler.for-outage-tolerance
+[for_outage_tolerance: <duration> | default = 1h]

+# Minimum duration between alert and restored "for" state.
+This is maintained
+# only for alerts with configured "for" time greater than grace period.
+# CLI flag: -ruler.for-grace-period
+[for_grace_period: <duration> | default = 10m]

+# Minimum amount of time to wait before resending an alert to Alertmanager.
-# CLI flag: -ruler.outage-tolerance
+# CLI flag: -ruler.resend-delay
-[outage_tolerance: <duration> | default = 0s]
+[resend_delay: <duration> | default = 1m]

 # Distribute rule evaluation using ring backend
 # CLI flag: -ruler.enable-sharding